hannahun1/anodes/README.md

 If you're feeling adventurous, you can play around with beattimes_anodes.ipynb.
 It provides four basic lists based on beat times.
 You can use the values from these lists in your ImageEffect nodes and Kijai's CreateFadeMask node, for example, to manipulate the IPAdapter.

-**The video combine node requires a frame rate of 10 FPS when using this list!**
+**The video combine node requires a frame rate of 10 FPS when using these lists!**

 I just shared this as an example, but there are many other ways to create lists using librosa.
 I encourage you to experiment and explore!